 Getting therapy

 Attending therapy sessions can release negative emotions linked to onychophagia.
-Additionally, talking to a therapist or counselor can help increase awareness about nail-biting triggers.
+Additionally, talking to a therapist or counselor can help increase awareness about the nail biting triggers.

 Building a support system

-Discuss your goal to stop nail biting with trusted friends.
-When you feel the urge to bite your nails, talk to them about your feelings instead or seek productive distractions, like journaling or chores.
+Discuss with your friends your goal to stop nail biting.
+When you feel the urge to bite your nails, talk to them about your feelings.

 Treating mental disorders